Exception Handling in Java (with Real Examples)

 After receiving an exception, the runtime system tries to find a way to resolve it.
 Tracing backward through the call stack from the method where the exception occurred, the runtime system looks for an existing method that can process the exception.
 These methods are called exception handlers.
 If no method in the call stack can handle the exception, both the runtime system and the application stop.

-Exception handling is crucial for the proper functioning of your applications.
-With exception handling, developers define the steps for addressing compilation or runtime errors to ensure that there are no interruptions of program flow.
-As a result, applications are more stable and have a better user experience.
+Exception handling in Java is crucial for the proper functioning of your applications.
+With exception handling, developers define the steps for addressing compilation or runtime errors to ensure that there are no interruptions in program flow.
+As a result, Java applications are more stable and offer better user experiences.
 And because coding errors that lead to exceptions can be points of vulnerability for cyberattacks, effective exception handling can lead to more secure code.

 What types of exceptions exist in Java?

-To best understand how to use exceptions and exception handling, you must be familiar with the types of exceptions built into Java.
+To best understand how to use exceptions and exception handling, it’s important to also be familiar with the types of exceptions built into Java.

 Java’s built-in exceptions fall into two broad categories: checked and unchecked exceptions.
 Checked exceptions are compile-time rather than runtime exceptions.
 During compilation, the compiler specifically looks for checked exceptions and whether the program includes exception handlers.
-If no appropriate exception handler exists for a checked exception, the compiler generates a compilation error.
+The compiler generates a compilation error if no appropriate exception handler exists for a checked exception.

 In contrast, unchecked exceptions are runtime exceptions, and the compiler will generally ignore them.